nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 :::{.notes}
 Planning and administering technical training is hard.

-We need to consider your topic carefully, and make sure it's sized right for the time you have.
+We need to consider our topic carefully, and make sure it's sized right for the time you have.

 We need to build up knowledge in the correct order.

 We need to design exercises that will help learners remember their new knowledge.

-We need to figure out how breakout rooms in Zoom work.
+We need to figure out how breakout rooms in Zoom work even though we thought we knew.

 On top of these things, we need to worry about how learners will set up technical requirements.
-For our workshop, do we need loaner laptops?
-Do we need a Mac expert and a Windows expert on the teaching team?
+Question like: For our workshop, do we need loaner laptops?
+Do we need a Mac expert and a Windows expert on the teaching team for technical support?
 :::